 Laura Makings is a licensed Cosmetologist and mom to two young men.
 Laura brings to Beacons, Inc. her extensive experience working with persons with disabilities and real world business experience to help guide workforce discussions and programming input to Beacons, Inc. Laura worked for many years in local salons, negotiating rental space, managing client schedules, and balancing customer needs and will contribute valuable business insights to help budding entrepreneurs and entry-level job applicants prepare for successful job exploration into the community.
 After becoming a mom, she dedicated her efforts to supporting the local public school districts as a classroom aide, art instructor (Arts Attack), den leader for Cub Scouts, and committee member for the Boys Scouts.
 She was also active on the PTSA at Diegueno Middle School and the Foundation at La Costa Canyon High School.
 Laura now advocates on behalf of adult students with disabilities at the community college level and hopes to help Beacons, Inc. illuminate a fresh path.

-Laura led the efforts at Beacons to develop social activities to reduce isolation and improve social facilitation.
+Laura led the efforts at Beacons to develop social recreational activities to reduce isolation and improve social facilitation.
 Under her leadership and with her creativity and the help of our wonderful volunteers, Club Beacons events are typically full with waitlists only.
-Her prior contributions to Beacons have also included serving as Beacons, Inc.'s Corporate Secretary (2019) and as a Board member-at large (2018).
-During the State of California's shelter-in-place orders, Laura led online Club Beacons activities for no charge to help individuals isolated at home have social opportunities. (back to top)
+During the pandemic-related shutdowns, Laura volunteered to bring together teams to provide up to four free monthly online activities to reduce isolation of those homebound.
+Her prior contributions to Beacons have also included serving as Beacons, Inc.'s Corporate Secretary (2019, 2021 and 2022) and as a Board member-at large (2018). (back to top)